The performance of your website depends on many factors:

 Disable permission checks

-If you don't need to check permissions for pages in the content tree, we recommended disabling the Check page permissions site setting to avoid unnecessary security checks.
-See hiding pages based on permissions for more information on the settings.
+If you do not need to check permissions for pages in the content tree, we recommended disabling the Check page permissions site setting to avoid unnecessary security checks.
+See Restricting pages based on permissions for more information on the settings.

 Organize your website's content in the most effective way